google/highway/g3doc/quick_reference.md

 *   `HWY_RESTRICT`: use after a pointer, e.g. `T* HWY_RESTRICT p`, to indicate
     the pointer is not aliased, i.e. it is the only way to access the data.
 This may improve code generation by preventing unnecessary reloads.

+*   `HWY_CXX14_CONSTEXPR`: Use instead of constexpr to avoid compiler errors for older compilers.
+This macro is for when a constexpr function involves multiple statements and loops, which is allowed in C++14 but not before.
+If the compiler does not support C++14 constexpr, this evaluates to nothing.

+*   `HWY_CXX17_CONSTEXPR`: Same as above, but for C++17 constexpr, which adds support for lambdas, the standard library, and capturing *this.
+Note that C++17 constexpr still disallows allocating and virtual functions, which are allowed in C++20, but we do not have a use case yet.

+*   `HWY_IF_CONSTEXPR`: Use instead of `if constexpr` to avoid compiler errors for older compilers.
+When compilers lack C++17 support, this evaluates to a normal if statement.

 *   `HWY_LIKELY`: use `if (HWY_LIKELY(condition))` to signal to the compiler that `condition` is likely to be true.
 This may improve performance by